jhajek/Linux-text-book-part-1/Chapter-09/chapter-09.md

 ### syslog

 The operating system needs a convention on how all the logs are transferred and stored.
 That method was called syslog.
 Until 1980 there were various logging methods and schemes.
-The one that caught on was called syslog and was actually part of an email program, Sendmail, initially.
-Syslog permits the consolidation of logging data from different types of systems in a central repository.
+The one that caught on was called `syslog` and was actually part of an email program, Sendmail, initially.
+Syslog permits the consolidation of logging data from different types of systems in a central file location.
 Syslog logs can also be transmitted remotely and aggregated on a central system.
 Originally the protocol used UDP to reduce network traffic, but now mandates the protocol to use TCP and even TLS.
 Syslog listens on port 514 and has no authentication mechanism, deferring to the user to allow or block access via the firewall or other network access control.
-Fedora removed syslog as standard back in Fedora 20 and moved to `journalctl`.
-The system logs that had been stored in: [^94]
+Fedora removed syslog as standard back in Fedora 20 and moved to `journalctl`[^94].

 \newpage